Oklahoma City Rent-a-Bike Injury Attorney

-Abel Law Firm represents people who have been hurt in bike-share (or rent-a-bike) accidents in Oklahoma City and the surrounding areas.
-When you’ve been hurt in an accident, whether as a rider or if you were struck by a negligent rider, you could be owed significant compensation for the harm you’ve suffered.
-Turn to a legal team who understands this emerging market and that knows how to get justice for you.
+Abel Law Firm represents people hurt in bike-share (or rent-a-bike) accidents in Oklahoma City and the surrounding areas.
+You could be owed significant compensation for the harm you’ve suffered when you’ve been hurt in an accident.
+Whether as a rider or struck by a negligent rider.
+Turn to a legal team who understands this emerging market and knows how to get justice for you.

-On January 9, 2018, the Journal Record reported that Spokies would expand again that spring with the addition of 24 more bikes and the installation of three new bike stations.
-According to the Journal Record, the program hit a peak rental period of 1,800 bikes during the summer of 2017, an increase from the peak of 1,400 bikes in 2016.
+On January 9, 2018, the Journal Record reported that Spokies would expand again that spring by adding 24 more bikes and installing three new bike stations.
+According to the Journal Record, the program hit a peak rental period of 1,800 bikes during the summer of 2017.
+That was an increase from the peak of 1,400 bikes in 2016.

 Spokies is the official bike-sharing program in Oklahoma City, but it may not be the only one.
 Multiple companies have been delivering dockless bikes (bicycles with locks integrated into their frames) to cities all over the country.

-Tinker AFB Bike Share is in the Social Bicycles (or SoBi) network of shared bikes that includes 40 cities.
+Tinker AFB Bike Share is in the Social Bicycles (or SoBi) network of shared bikes.
+It includes 40 cities.
 The major difference with dockless bikes is that users do not have to find docking stations to return bikes.
-Instead, they simply lock the bikes at the nearest bike rack or other location that doesn’t obstruct roadways or walkways.
+Instead, they lock the bikes at the nearest bike rack or location that doesn’t obstruct roadways or walkways.

-In April 2018, the Bike Retailer and Industry News reported that North American Bikeshare Association claimed victory after an Oklahoma Senate bill that would have preempted local control of dockless bike-sharing did not make it to the House floor.
-The association claimed that the bill was problematic because it did not address the privacy protection of sensitive customer data and did not outline satisfactory safety standards or operational requirements for shared bicycles.
-Further, it preempted local control over bike-share implementation, the public right-of-way, and local control over safety standards and bike-share operational requirements.
+In April 2018, the Bike Retailer and Industry News reported that North American Bikeshare Association claimed victory after an Oklahoma Senate bill that preempted local control of dockless bike-sharing did not make it to the House floor.
+The association claimed that the bill was problematic because it did not address the privacy protection of sensitive customer data.
+And did not outline satisfactory safety standards or operational requirements for shared bicycles.
+Further, it preempted local control over bike-share implementation, the public right-of-way, and local control over safety standards and operational requirements.

-If you suffered serious injuries or your loved one was killed in a bike-share accident in Oklahoma City, it is critical for you to retain legal counsel as soon as possible.
-Rental bike cases are very complicated and require victims to take certain steps to preserve their cases.
+If you suffered serious injuries or your loved one was killed in a bike-share accident in Oklahoma City.
+You must retain legal counsel as soon as possible.
+Rental bike cases are complicated and require victims to take certain steps to preserve their cases.

 How Bike-Share Programs Work in Oklahoma City

 Spokies has several different bike rental options.
-A person can pay $3.50 for a half-hour ride, $9 for an Explorer’s Pass that provides unlimited three-hour rides during a 24-hour access period, a two-day pass for $9 that provides unlimited one-hour rides in a 48-hour period, a monthly or recurring pass that allows for unlimited rides during a 30-day access period, or a $70 annual pass that provides unlimited rides during a 365-day access period.
+A person can pay $3.50 for a half-hour ride. $9 for an Explorer’s Pass that provides unlimited three-hour rides during a 24-hour access period.
+A two-day pass for $9 that provides unlimited one-hour rides in a 48-hour period.
+A monthly or recurring pass allows unlimited rides during a 30-day access period.
+Or a $70 annual pass that provides unlimited rides during a 365-day access period.

-With Spokies, a user checks bike availability through the mobile app and then uses the app, their credit card, or the Spokies fob to unlock the bike.
-The person can ride the bike wherever they want, but it must be returned to a Spokies station within the rental period to avoid usage fees.
+With Spokies, a user checks bike availability through the mobile app.
+Then they use the app, credit card, or the Spokies fob to unlock the bike.
+The person can ride the bike wherever they want.
+But it must be returned to a Spokies station within the rental period to avoid usage fees.

 When rides exceed rental periods, users can be charged usage fees of $1.75 per 30 minutes (up to $80.50 a day).
 If the bike is not returned within 48 hours, a user can be assessed a nonrefundable $1,000 fee.

 Tinker AFB works similarly in that users find bikes through mobile apps.
-After reserving a bicycle, a user will enter a four-digit PIN code to unlock a bike, but unlike Spokies, the bike does not have to be returned to any station.
+After reserving a bicycle, a user will enter a four-digit PIN code to unlock the bike.
+But unlike Spokies, the bike does not have to be returned to any station.

 Types of Rent-a-Bike Accidents We Handle

-Bike sharing programs are tremendously convenient for people who might be looking for quicker ways to get to and from destinations.
-In many cases, renting a bicycle allows a person to easily get somewhere without having to rely on a motor vehicle.
+Bike-sharing programs are tremendously convenient for people looking for quicker ways to get to and from destinations.
+In many cases, bicycle renting allows a person to easily get somewhere without relying on a motor vehicle.

-Bicyclists must deal with automobiles in Oklahoma City while they are riding, and, undoubtedly, one of the most common kinds of accidents they can be involved in is the so-called “dooring” accident.
+Bicyclists must deal with automobiles in Oklahoma City while riding, and undoubtedly, one of the most common kinds of accidents they can be involved in is the so-called “dooring” accident.
 A dooring crash involves an automobile occupant opening a motor vehicle door into the path of an oncoming bicyclist.
-Most bicyclists are unable to avoid this type of collision, with many suffering serious injuries when these collisions happen at full speed.
+Most bicyclists cannot avoid this type of collision, with many suffering serious injuries when these collisions happen at full speed.

-Other common causes of bike-share injuries in Oklahoma City include, but are not limited to:
+Other common causes of bike-share injuries in Oklahoma City include:

 • Left-Turn or Right-Turn Accidents — A left-turn accident occurs when a driver turns in front of an oncoming motorcyclist, while a right-turn accident involves a driver turning right into a bicyclist who is usually traveling in the same direction.

-• Drunk Driving Accidents — A driver can be arrested for driving under the influence in Oklahoma when they have a blood or breath alcohol concentration of 0.08 or more.
-The legal limit is even lower for certain other kinds of drivers, as a commercial driver can be charged at a blood alcohol concentration of 0.04, and minors commit drunk driving offenses when they have blood alcohol concentration of only 0.02.
-Keep in mind that a criminal case is separate from a civil action, so a driver acquitted of DUI or who otherwise avoids a conviction can still be held civilly liable.
+• Drunk Driving Accidents — A driver can be arrested for driving under the influence in Oklahoma with a blood or breath alcohol concentration of 0.08 or more.
+The legal limit is even lower for certain other kinds of drivers, as a commercial driver can be charged at a blood alcohol concentration of 0.04, and minors commit drunk driving offenses when they have a blood alcohol concentration of only 0.02.
+Remember that a criminal case is separate from a civil action, so a driver acquitted of DUI or who otherwise avoids a conviction can still be held civilly liable.

 • Failure to Yield Accidents — Another common cause of many bicycle accidents is motorists failing to obey traffic signs or signals.